pentandra/lifepreserver/items/static/blog/opening-knowledge/index.md

 Libraries are repositories of knowledge.
 You could think of books, the Web, and people as libraries.
 All of these things, especially each of us, are vast repositories of knowledge!
-I'm not sure whether the sculptor, <a href="http://www.sosno.com/">Sacha Sosno</a>, was trying to depict this, but to me, <span lang="fr">La Tête au Carré</span> screams of the impenetrability of the human mind.
+I'm not sure whether the sculptor, [Sacha Sosno], was trying to depict this, but to me, [La Tête au Carré]{lang=fr} screams of the impenetrability of the human mind.
 Even if we're able to discern all the visual features of the heads of the people around us, it is still hard to share understanding with each other.
 As much as it would be convenient, we can't peer into each others minds, or send out packets of understanding to another.
 Our ability to communicate knowledge is limited.
 We walk around and interact with each other as if we know each other, yet so much of who we are is not revealed to the people around us.
 In some ways this is a good thing.
 We each get to choose what and how much to share of our private selves with others.
 Even so, every time we try to share our thoughts and discoveries with each other, we have to translate the constantly flowing ideas of our minds and hearts into the much more limited medium of language.
 When we are directly in the presence of others, we have other tools at our disposal, such as gestures, expressions, inflection, and dynamics, but over long distances we experience increasing barriers to communication, especially when all we have to work with is prose.
 Prose gives the impression that it is precise, but in practice leaves much open for interpretation.
 Ambiguity is easy to introduce, and can confuse not only people, but machines as well.
 And even if we were perfect at our communication skills, people only share what they want to share with others.
 Much of our knowledge and understanding remains on the shelves, so to speak.
 And our